At the moment our resource pack has…

 The Great Get Together was an initiative founded in 2017 by the family and friends of Jo Cox by the More in Common in partnership with more than 100 organisations.
-Since then we've heard from all quarters that the Great Get Together shouldn't be a one-off, so it's now a project of More In Common (Company No: 10900540) in close partnership with the Jo Cox Foundation.
-More in Common is an initiative founded to build more united, inclusive and resilient societies in which all have a stronger sense of belonging and where support for vibrant civic and democratic institutions is strong and stable.
+Since then we've heard from all quarters that the Great Get Together shouldn't be a one-off, so it's now a project of The Jo Cox Foundation (registered charity number 117083).